 Eva, in the Introduction of When We Were Colored, A Mother’s Story, wrote “…life in America has changed but my story is as relevant today as it was then.
 It transcends the black-white divide.
 It’s really about the challenges and fears that all mothers face as we struggle to raise healthy, happy, productive children.”

-Note: Towards the very end of the book Eva makes mention of some of the important events relating to the Civil Rights movement occurring within the same time-frame, expressing her pride in all those who fought to make true We, the people of the United States.
+Towards the end of the book Eva makes mention of some of the important events relating to the Civil Rights movement occurring within the same time-frame, expressing her pride in all those who fought to make true We, the people of the United States.

 When We Were Colored, A Mother’s Story – The Play